Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: EDoF Function

+which is exactly the constraint stated in \eqref{SA_section4_C_eq1}.
+Within this regime, the EDoF varies smoothly with the system parameters, enabling reliable function fitting. \end{IEEEproof}

-In practice, it is important to obtain EDoF for users at different positions.
-Therefore, we are interested in obtaining a closed-form expression for EDoF that relates the position of users.
-For the case that the distance range of interest between the transmit array and users satisfies the constraint \eqref{SA_section4_C_eq1}, we propose Algorithm \ref{SA_Algo2} to obtain an EDoF fitting function $f_{\mathrm{EDoF}}\left( \theta ,r \right) $.
-Then, the closed-form expression $f_{\mathrm{EDoF}}\left( \theta ,r \right) $ can estimate EDoF of each user with its position information.
-It is worth noting that the closed-form expression for $f_{\mathrm{EDoF}}\left( \theta ,r \right) $ varies with different system parameters.
-A detailed example for $f_{\mathrm{EDoF}}\left( \theta ,r \right) $ with given system parameters will be presented in the subsequent simulation section.
+In practice, it is important to obtain EDoF for receivers at different positions.
+Therefore, we are interested in obtaining a closed-form expression for EDoF that relates the position of receivers.
+For the ease of analysis, we consider the case of $\phi = 0$, meaning that the position of the receive array varies at the $\mathrm{XoZ}$ plane.
+For the case that the system parameters satisfy the constraint \eqref{SA_section4_C_eq1}, we propose Algorithm \ref{SA_Algo2} to obtain an EDoF fitting function $f_{\mathrm{EDoF}}\left( \theta ,r \right) $.
+Then, the closed-form expression $f_{\mathrm{EDoF}}\left( \theta ,r \right) $ can estimate EDoF by the position information of the receiver array.

+For example, we consider a system operating at $f=30$ GHz ($\lambda = 0.01$ m).
+The distance of interest between the transmit array and receive array lies in $r \in \left[ 1000\lambda ,4000\lambda \right] $, and the elevation angle satisfies $\theta \in \left[ 0,\pi /2-\pi /30 \right] $.
+The transmit UPA at the BS is with the size of $35 \times 35$ and antenna spacing $d = 10\lambda$.
+The receive UPA is assumed to be in the XoZ plane, with the size of $9 \times 9$ and $\bar{d} = 2\lambda$.
+Since the system parameters satisfy the constraint \eqref{SA_section4_C_eq1}, i.e., $\frac{d\bar{d}{N}}{\lambda r_{\min}} < 1 $, EDoF varies steadily with the receiver's position, which means that an accurate expression for EDoF can be obtained by performing function fitting.
+In this case, we can utilize Algorithm \ref{SA_Algo2} to obtain the EDoF fitting function, which is given by